lourencocavalcante/lourencocavalcante/README.md

 ---

-### 🎯 Programming is my passion; it's how I bring my ideas to life, even though it's harder to read the code than to write it..
+## 🎯 Programming is my passion; it's how I bring my ideas to life, even though it's harder to read the code than to write it.

-Hello! 👋
+## Hello! 👋

-I'm Lourenço, a teacher, full-stack developer, creative, 🎓Master's and PhD candidate in Applied Computing with a concentration in Artificial Intelligence for Spatial Applications, and a Bachelor's degree in Computer Science.
+## I'm Lourenço, a teacher, full-stack developer, creative, 🎓Master's and PhD candidate in Applied Computing with a concentration in Artificial Intelligence for Spatial Applications, and a Bachelor's degree in Computer Science.
 I'm passionate about coding!

 ## 🛠 &nbsp;Tech Stack